sicr2000/Avila-Tek-Back-End-Skills-Test/README.md

 # Instructions

-Use Dockers as Dev Container to run the database
+## Use Dockers as Dev Container to run the database:

+1) Open Docker
+2) Reopen in container

 ## 1) Installation